Research shows that feeling sleepy when you’re sick could be an essential survival mechanism.

 Endogenous Opioids Enhanced

-The most famous endogenous opioid is endorphin, and both sleeping and moderate exercise help increase this level.
-So, while resting is vital for healing, you’ve probably also heard of people feeling better after a workout.
-The reason is that these opioids also boost antibody and immune response.
+The most famous endogenous opioid is endorphin, and both sleeping and moderate exercise help increase this level, which is why you’ve probably heard of people feeling better after a workout.
+However, resting is vital for health because these boost antibody and immune response.

 Sleeping increases levels of alpha-lipoic acid (ALA), which is an antioxidant that promotes healing.
-Antioxidants scavenge the body and eat up all the icky foreign invaders.
+Antioxidants help neutralize foreign invaders to keep us healthy.

 Frequently Asked Questions